alexmacarthur/slide-element/README.md

 ### Interrupting In-Progress Animations

-Depending on your settings, some users may repeatedly trigger an animation before a previous one has been allowed to finish, which will cause the in-progress animation to reverse and move in the opposite direction.
+Depending on your settings, some users may be able to repeatedly trigger a _new_ before a previous one has been allowed to finish, which will cause the in-progress animation instantly finish before the new one can begin.

 When this occurs, the `isOpen` Promise that resolves after the animation is complete will return `null` for each animation that was triggered in interruption of the first.
 The initial animation, however will still resolve to the correct value.
 For example, pretend the following animation is clicked rapidly three times in a row.